itscodenation/curriculum-15-16/units/13-javascript2_1/lessons/1-while/README.md

 ### Independent practice ("You do")
-Create a GitHub repository called loops and clone it to a new Cloud9 workspace with the same name.
+Create a GitHub repository called "loops" and clone it to a new Cloud9 workspace with the same name.

 1. Create two files, `while.html` and `script.js`
 2. Add the jQuery CDN and have a single empty div in the html file.